dkaspiarovich/bank-app/README.md

     - Username: Kate, Password: 2222
 - **Sign up:** Create a new account:
   - Enter your name.
-  -  Setting and confirm the password.
+  -  Set and confirm the password.
   -  Choose a country from following options:
        - UK
        - USA